DipeshTest/createrdsinstance/README.md

 ### Third-party libraries used
 - #### aws-sdk-go:
 	Package aws provides the core SDK's utilities and shared types.
 This package's utilities are used to simplify setting and reading API operations parameters.
-For more details, visit - https://docs.aws.amazon.com/sdk-for-go/api/aws/
+For more details, check - https://docs.aws.amazon.com/sdk-for-go/api/aws/

 ## Schema